Article

 Furthermore, the Montréal Census Metropolitan Area has the lowest labour productivity among all the major Canadian.
 According to a study conducted by the Institut du Québec, Montréal ranks last among fifteen major cities in North America in terms of GDP per capita and labour productivity.
 2,3

-One way to improve productivity is to attract Foreign Direct Investment (FDI).
+It is well known that one of the ways to improve productivity is to attract Foreign Direct Investment (FDI).
 Take, for example, a foreign manufacturing company that decides to set up a plant in Quebec.
 This company can introduce cutting-edge machinery and equipment, as well as innovative production methods.
 Quebec workers who interact with these technologies and benefit from associated training can acquire new skills and improve their productivity.
 Moreover, the foreign company can foster collaboration with local stakeholders, which can lead to knowledge transfers and stimulate innovation within Quebec’s ecosystem.

 In Quebec, in addition to the low corporate tax rate and other direct incentive programs, the following tax incentives are also offered: